 Many application-level protocols split their traffic between TCP and UDP channels.
-This includes DNS, which switches from UDP to TCP when responses exceed 512 bytes [10] and RTSP, which uses TCP for control commands and UDP for stream data [11].
-Further, FTP servers open TCP connections back to FTP clients for data transfers [10].
+This includes DNS, which switches from UDP to TCP when responses exceed 512 bytes [37] and RTSP, which uses TCP for control commands and UDP for stream data [34].
+Further, in the active mode of the FTP protocol, FTP servers open TCP connections back to FTP clients for data transfers [37].
 We argue that similar approaches are appropriate for Web traffic.

 Obviously, DHTTP represents a significant deviation from existing practice.
-However, it can be introduced incrementally while co-existing with current HTTP in the transitional period (see Section IV-C).

-We evaluated the performance of DHTTP by conducting a simulation study as well as by implementing and testing a real DHTTP server, built as a modification of the Apache 1.3.6 Web server [12].
-The source code of our DHTTP implementation is available [13].
+However, it can be introduced incrementally while co-existing with current HTTP in the transitional period (see Section IV-E).
+We evaluated the performance of DHTTP by conducting a simulation study as well as by implementing and testing a real DHTTP server, built as a modification of the Apache 1.3.6 Web server [3].
+The source code of our DHTTP implementation is available [14].